sehnryr/1brc/README.md

 the challenge.

 The way I chose was to move the file manually to a `tmpfs` partition.
-This way, the file is read directly from memory, bypassing the file system.
+This way, the file is read directly from memory.
 This approach is not portable, but it's the fastest way to read a file with the given constraints.
 The downside is that the file must fit in memory, which is not always possible.

 ## Running the challenge